rkotze/git-mob/README.md

 EOF
 ```

 You're ready to create your mob.
-Tell git-mob you're pairing with Amy by using her initials.
+Tell git-mob you're pairing with Amy by using her initials. `git mob ad`

+Selected co-authors are **stored globally** meaning when switching between projects your co-authors stay the same*.

+***Note**: If you've set a local commit template in your config then that template will be updated.
+This is following the priority order of [Git config](https://git-scm.com/docs/git-config#FILES).
+If you're only using the template for Git Mob, then it's recommend removing this `commit.template` config and using the global config.

+Remove local template: `git config --local --unset commit.template`

 ```
 $ git mob ad